King Salmon Are Crucial For Our Future

 Salmon Resiliency

-Salmon aren’t made to just sit in the refrigerated section of your grocery store.
-They’re the lifeblood of our entire ecosystem, they are a keystone species.After they spawn, they provide the vital nourishment to wildlife - the wolves in Idaho, bears in Eastern Washington, and the bald eagles that arrive to the rivers to feast on them.
-The sight of hundreds of bald eagles perched around a river taking their turn dipping for the next best catch, gets etched deep in your soul.
+Salmon aren’t made to sit in the refrigerated section of your grocery store.
+They’re crucial for our entire ecosystem.
+They are a keystone species.
+After they spawn, they provide vital nourishment to wildlife, including the wolves, bears, and bald eagles that arrive at the rivers from Alaska to California to feast on them.
+For those of us lucky enough to experience it, the sight of hundreds of bald eagles perched around a river, taking their turn dipping for the next best catch, gets etched deep in our souls.
+The same when experiencing the grizzlies who masterfully hunt them in fast-running rivers with a precision rarely expected from such a beast.
+As they take the salmon out of the river, drag it into the forest, they feed and enable the lifespan of smaller, perhaps even wilder creatures - from frogs to insects.

 We need to listen to the experts - the fishermen, scientists, marine biologists.
 We need to do everything in our power to protect and restore the wild salmon runs.
 They’ve been adapting to our changes for decades, now it’s time for us to start adapting to a world where we can broth thrive.
-The future without wild salmon is simply too dark, dry, and lifeless to imagine.
+The future without wild salmon is too dark, dry, and lifeless to imagine.

 Next